This Day In Literary History

 Hedda also enjoyed "outing" celebrities whom she believed to be gay or lesbian - a career-ending revelation in those days.
 Sometimes her outings backfired on her, like when she tried to out Cary Grant and Randolph Scott as homosexual lovers.

-She had to retract the accusation because Grant was too powerful even for her to touch.
-When she claimed that British actors Michael Wilding and Stewart Granger were lovers, Wilding sued her for libel and won.
+She had to retract the accusation because Grant was too powerful for even her to touch.
+When she claimed that English actors Michael Wilding and Stewart Granger were lovers, Wilding sued her for libel and won.

-The most memorable backfired outing attempt occurred when Hedda, determined to out actor Montgomery Clift, began haunting Hollywood hotspots in an attempt to find some celebrity willing to say that Clift was gay.
+The most memorable backfired outing attempt occurred when Hedda, determined to out actor Montgomery Clift, began haunting Hollywood hotspots in an attempt to find some celebrity willing to publicly state that Clift was gay.

 She was overheard by the legendary actress Tallulah Bankhead, known for being both outrageously outspoken and fiercely liberal.
 Completely drunk and nursing another cocktail, Tallulah marched right up to Hedda.